tpmccallum/PyVeritas/README.md

 ```

 PyVeritas aims to simplify advanced testing scenarios without requiring users to write extensive boilerplate code or understand complex concepts.

-# 📚 Documentation

-Comprehensive documentation is available at PyVeritas Docs.

-# 🖤 Contributing
-Contributions are welcome!
-Please read our CONTRIBUTING.md for guidelines on how to get started.

-# 📝 License

-This project is licensed under the Apache2 License.
-See the LICENSE file for details.